Tame class field theory over local fields: Introduction

 \subsection{Outline of proofs}

-We give a brief outline of the layout of this paper and ideas behind the proofs.
-The idea behind the definition of the tame class group used in this paper came from our understanding of the known constructions for projective varieties over local fields and Wiesend's class groups of arbitrary smooth varieties over finite fields.
+We briefly outline the proofs.
+The first key step to prove our main results is to identify the tame class group and the abelian tame fundamental group with finite coefficients with the motivic cohomology ({\`a} la Suslin-Voevodsky) and {\'e}tale cohomology with compact support ({\`a} la Grothendieck), respectively.

-To prove our main results, we use two group theoretic results of Jannsen-Saito \cite{JS-Doc} (see Lemmas~\ref{lem:JS-0} and ~\ref{lem:JS-1}) to reduce the proof of \thmref{thm:Main-1} to showing that the reciprocity map has good properties when we work with finite coefficients prime to $\Char(k)$, where $k$ is the base field which we assume to be a local field.
-The key idea to prove this is to identify the tame class group and the abelian tame fundamental group with finite coefficients with the motivic cohomology ({\`a} la Suslin-Voevodsky) and {\'e}tale cohomology with compact support ({\`a} la Grothendieck), respectively.
+Although the identification of the abelian tame fundamental group with the {\'e}tale cohomology with compact support is fairly straightforward, the proof of the isomorphism between the tame class group and the motivic cohomology with compact support takes a significant amount of work (cf. \propref{prop:Tame-MCCS}).
+Two technical albeit key steps are the existence of the pull-back map between tame class groups (cf. \propref{prop:TCG-PB}), and a continuity property of the tame class group (cf. \lemref{lem:Continuity}).
+We also establish the existence of the push-forward map between tame class groups (cf. \propref{prop:TCG-PF}).
+Apart from being vital for our proofs, these results are of independent interest even if their proofs are long.

-In order for the above strategy to be useful, we have to show that our identification is compatible with the reciprocity map between the class group and fundamental group on one hand, and the {\'e}tale realization map between the motivic cohomology and {\'e}tale cohomology on the other hand.
-Showing this compatibility is one major part of the heart of our proofs.
-This is especially delicate in positive characteristic because we have to then deal with an imperfect base field.
+The second key step is to show that the above identification is compatible with the reciprocity map between the class group and fundamental group on one hand, and the realization map between the motivic cohomology and {\'e}tale cohomology on the other hand (cf. \propref{prop:Rec-Real}).
+This is especially delicate in positive characteristic.
 We achieve this by means of purity theorems for motivic cohomology groups ({\`a} la Cisinski-D{\'e}glise \cite{CD-Doc}) and the theory of Gysin morphisms and fundamental classes of regular closed immersions over imperfect fields ({\`a} la D{\'e}glise-Jin-Khan \cite{DJK} and Navarro \cite{Navarro}).
-We use these results and a descent argument to eventually reduce the problem to perfect base fields, where we use a result of Yamazaki \cite{Yamazaki} connecting the tame class group with the motivic homology group to finish the proof of the compatibility.
+We use these results and a descent argument to eventually reduce the identification problem to perfect base fields, where we use a result of Yamazaki \cite{Yamazaki}.